polywock/globalSpeed/README.md

 - Reverse audio to listen to [backmasked messages](https://en.wikipedia.org/wiki/List_of_backmasked_messages).
 - You can delay audio to fix sync issues.
 - Configure hotkeys to adjust pitch, volume boost, and more.
-- For fullscreen, first enter fullscreen and then capture the tab's audio using the optional shortcut key.

 <img src="https://github.com/polywock/globalSpeed/blob/master/assets/screenshot_a.jpg?raw=true" width="600">